RELY ON US FOR YOUR ENERGY NEEDS

 For more information about our energy solutions or to order propane contact: 800-730-2838.

 For a propane emergency, call: 563-357-0816.
-This number is for emergencies only.
+THIS NUMBER IS FOR AFTER-HOURS EMERGENCIES ONLY.
 River Valley Cooperative does not service appliances, furnaces, propane fireplaces, or water heaters.
 Please call a certified technician/appliance repair person for this type of service.

 PROPANE EMERGENCY?
 CALL OUR 24/7 NUMBER: (563) 357-0816.